U.S. Department of Agriculture Cotton Annex

-The U.S. Department of Agriculture Cotton Annex is an office building located at 300 12th Street SW in Washington, D.C.
+The U.S. Department of Agriculture Cotton Annex is a former office building located at 300 12th Street SW in Washington, D.C.
 The size of the building has been variously given at 89,000 square feet and 118,000 square feet.
+In 2024, it was converted into an apartment building and renamed Annex on 12th.

-History and architecture
+Construction and government use

 The Cotton Annex was built from 1936 and 1937 for the United States Department of Agriculture (USDA).
 The building was originally for offices and laboratories of the USDA's Bureau of Agricultural Economics (BAE), which was previously housed in headquarters that were being demolished as part of the expansion of the Bureau of Engraving and Printing.
 The site selected for the Cotton Annex was in accordance with the 1901 McMillan Plan.
 Funds for the construction were appropriated by Congress in the Public Buildings Act of 1926.

 The Cotton Annex was designed by the Supervising Architect of the Treasury, Louis A. Simon.
 It is a six-story brick building in the Stripped Classical architectural style.
 The Cotton Annex "has distinctive walls of variegated buff-colored brick laid in an all-stretcher bond, and is covered with a flat roof with limestone coping and a tall parapet roof on the west and north elevations."

 The Cotton Annex was the headquarters of the USDA Cotton Division from the building's completion until 1964, when the Cotton Division's Standards section moved to Memphis, Tennessee.
 Other USDA divisions moved into the empty laboratory space, and other offices of the Cotton Division remained in the Cotton Annex until 1982.

 In 1982, the General Services Administration (GSA) acquired ownership of the building.
 The USDA vacated the building in 2007, giving maintenance and repair responsibilities to the GSA.
 In October 2007, the GSA and the Federal Protective Service (FPS) entered an agreement for the FPS to use land on the Cotton Annex complex as a screening facility for inspection of trucks making deliveries to the Ronald Reagan Building and International Trade Center.
-The building itself, however, remains vacant.